tslocke/hobocookbook/manual/dryml-guide.markdown

     </extend>
 {.dryml}

 The one thing to notice there is that the "old" version of `<card>`, i.e. the one that was active before you're extension, is available as `<old-card>`.
-That's about all there is to it.
+That's about all there is to it.  `<old-card>` is only available inside of `<extend>` -- if you need it elsewhere you can alias the old card *before* you extend it.
+(See the next chapter).

 Here's another example where we add a footer to every page in our application.
 It's very common to `<extend tag="page">` in your application.dryml, in order to make changes that should appear on every page:

     <extend tag="page">